 The wait for NY online sports betting continues despite several states launching online wagering platforms in the wake of the U.S. Supreme Court’s 2018 decision to repeal the nationwide sports betting ban.

-Though New York began taking bets at upstate brick-and-mortar casino in July of 2019, the state has been slow to offer online and mobile options, unlike neighboring states like New Jersey and Pennsylvania, both of which quick to enter the space.
+Though New York began taking bets at upstate brick-and-mortar casinos in July of 2019, the state has been slow to offer online and mobile options, unlike neighboring states like New Jersey and Pennsylvania, both of which were quick to enter the space.

 New York Governor Andrew Cuomo has been diametrically opposed to giving the green light on mobile NY sports betting, recently opting to exclude it from the state’s latest budget, but there has been some recent optimism from its proponents that his stance may change as the Senate continues to turn up the heat.

 The current shutdown in the sports world is the perfect opportunity for New York to move forward with online sports betting.
 State Senator Joseph Addabbo Jr. is pushing a “Plan, Pass, and Prepare” strategy that aims to have Governor Andrew Cuomo sign the bill into law by Dec.
 31, 2020.

 Language moving to launch mobile online sports betting in New York had previously made to the state budget, and, more recently, legal online sports wagering as gained some added support from the state assembly.
 Still, Cuomo and like-minded opponents must budge in order for it to finally launch.
 Working in the favor of those hoping to see such opponents relent is that the state could use a substantial revenue boost as it faces a troubling multi-billion dollar deficit.

 With mobile sports betting legalized in New Jersey and Pennsylvania, New York State is losing out on potential revenue as bettors travel across state lines to place their wagers.
 Not to mention, those who aren’t close enough to state lines to hop the border might turn to illegal offshore books.